vincehacks/REST-API/README.md

     3. POST
        - create data
 	   - pass parameters in the body, but is a violation
-	   - people are doing this bc they don’t want to see the information on the URL
+	   - people are doing this because they don’t want to see the information on the URL

     4. DELETE
         - delete obj